GradientSpaces/Rectified-Point-Flow/README.md

   </a>
 </p>

-## Setup
+## 🛠️ Setup

-First, please download and set up the repo:
+First, please clone the repo:

 ```bash
 git clone https://github.com/GradientSpaces/Rectified-Point-Flow.git
 cd Rectified-Point-Flow
 ```

+Then, you can create a Python 3.10 virtual environment.
 We provide an [`install_dep.sh`](install_dep.sh) script that can be used to install all dependencies that we used for development.
-You can create a Python 3.10 virtual environment and run this script, as:

 ```bash
 conda create -n py310-rpf python=3.10